-How Bitcoin and the Dark Web Are Evolving
+The Illicit World of Bitcoin and the Dark Web

 Two words will be indelibly etched on the minds of many people following bitcoin: Silk Road.
 This was the original dark market, and it became notorious for enabling people to sell drugs and other illegal items online.
 But, what is a dark market, and how does one work?

-Having said that, most dark markets quickly become illegal, because of the kinds of products that they allow vendors to sell.
-As soon as a digital marketplace allows for the trafficking of drugs, weaponry or other illegal items, then it is breaking the law, and law enforcement officials will quickly get interested.
+Having said that, most dark markets quickly become illegal because of the kinds of products that they allow vendors to sell.
+As soon as a digital marketplace allows for the trafficking of drugs, weapons, or other illegal items, then it is breaking the law, and law enforcement officials will quickly get interested.

 That’s what happened with Silk Road, which was one of the first – if not the first – dark market on the web.
 Created by Ross Ulbricht, it was a digital marketplace that connected vendors of illegal drugs with potential buyers.
 Vendors would advertise their wares on listings maintained by Silk Road, which was similar to the kinds of listings you might find on any legitimate e-commerce marketplace.

 When someone decided to buy drugs via the website, they generally wouldn’t want to send money directly to that person.
 Drug peddling isn’t exactly a trustworthy business, and everyone who advertised and purchased using Silk Road was anonymous.
 This would have made it very easy for crooks to make off with customers’ money without sending any goods in return.

 To solve this problem, Silk Road provided an escrow service.
 Customers buying drugs from vendors who listed on Silk Road would send their funds to Silk Road, instead of the vendor.
 The website would then hold these funds until the customer confirmed that they had received what they had ordered.
 Then, Silk Road would release the funds to the vendor.

 The funds were always sent in bitcoin, rather than fiat currency, because when used correctly, the network can provide a great degree of anonymity.